cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

 # Requirements

+  * Terraform 0.13.3, or higher, is required.
-You must already have the Terraform binary on your Cloudify Manager.
+  * You must already have the Terraform binary on your Cloudify Manager.
 It should be executable by the `cfyuser` Linux user.

 # Node Types